Priorities and Needs of Women Living with Advanced Cancer

 This information is essential to inform clinical decision-making to maximise the quality of the life these patients have left – for some this is only a short time yet others will live with their cancer for many years.
 To aim of this project is to gather qualitative and quantitative data from advanced cancer patients, their families, and their providers to identify their needs, with the eventual goal of establishing clinical tools, including patient-reported outcome measures and useful tools that can improve the end-of-life experience of these patients and their families.

-Jennifer Marino (University of Melbourne), Michelle Peate (University of Melbourne), Janelle Leong (University of Melbourne)
+Dr. Jennifer Marino (University of Melbourne), A/Prof. Michelle Peate (University of Melbourne), Janelle Leong (University of Melbourne)